 Start your day with a view to remember from the top of the 498-metre tall Mount Yarrahappini, situated within Yarriabini National Park.
 On your way down, stop in at The Pines picnic area to read about the significance of Yarriabini to the local Dunghutti and Gumbaynggirr people and walk the lush 300m loop that begins at the picnic area and winds through old growth rainforest.

 Emerge from the national park and take the turn off to Grassy Head, stopping for a yummy lunch at the Hot Myrtle Kitchen, a delightful café housed in a little cottage surrounded by bush.
 From there, take a two-minute drive to the beach at Grassy Head, where you can amble around the headland and find your own tidal rock pools.
 One of the quietest beaches in the Macleay Valley, Grassy Head is no less beautiful.
 It’s calm waters and golden sands are perfect for families and fishermen.

 Top the day off by visiting the quiet riverside village of Stuarts Point.
 Cross the quaint timber footbridge and through the sand dunes to access the beach or take the easy walk all the way to Grassy Head to see the former mouth of the Macleay River.
 Another option is to hire kayaks and fishing rods from the Stuarts Point Holiday Park and explore the mouth of the river.
-If you’re lucky, you might catch your dinner!
-If not, get stuck into a feast of fish n chips from The Point Café and Take Away.

 Day 3 - Gladstone, Hat Head and Frederickton